TrebledJ/trebledj.github.io/content/posts/programming/2023-02-digital-audio-synthesis/2023-05-24-digital-audio-synthesis-for-dummies-part-3.md

 ### Example: DMA with Single Buffering

+We'll now try using DMA with a single buffer, see why this is problematic, and motivate the need for double buffering.
 If you’ve read this far, I presume you’ve followed the [previous section](#example-initialising-the-dac) by initialising DMA and generating code with CubeMX.

+{% image "assets/single-buffer.jpg", "Single buffers... forever alone.", "post1 w-75" %}

 {% alert "note" %}
 Be aware that DMA introduces synchronisation issues.
 After preparing a second round of buffers, how do we know if the first round has already finished?